Sakartu/SDM-SiED/README.md

 * If the query is succesful, the decrypted row(s) that represent the result of the query are displayed.
 Ideally, a tree representation is given.
-* If an error occurs (Invalid XPath, Invalid treeID) then this should be displayed.
+* If an error occurs (Invalid XPath, Invalid tree_id) then this should be displayed.

 3) Updating
 ----------
   __Updating__ a token in a tree on the server.
-The combination of treeID and pre value uniquely identifies the node that should have its token changed.
+The combination of tree_id and pre value uniquely identifies the node that should have its token changed.
 The client will encrypt the token before sending it off to the server.

 Required input:

-* The treeID
+* The tree_id
 * The pre value
 * The new token
 * Secret key information